Lercanidipine lowers your blood pressure and makes it easier for your heart to pump blood around your body.

 The amount of lercanidipine that can lead to an overdose varies.
 You will need to go to an emergency department (ED).

-Immediate action required: Go to an ED straight away or phone your GP if you:
+Emergency action required: Go to an ED straight away or phone your GP if you:

 - take too much lercanidipine